-She has served as vice chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and is an active member of the firm's PTAB Trials Practice and Life Sciences Industry Team.
+She has served as vice chair of the firm’s Chemical, Biotechnology & Pharmaceutical Practice and chair of the firm’s IP Associate Training & IP Policies and Procedures Committee, and is an active member of the firm's PTAB Trials Practice and Life Sciences Industry Team.

 Courtenay joined Foley as an associate after clerking for the Hon.
 Judge Schall on the U.S. Court of Appeals for the Federal Circuit.
 Prior to her clerkship, she worked at Foley as a patent agent and law clerk.

 Courtenay graduated from George Mason University School of Law (J.D., summa cum laude, 1999) as valedictorian of her class.
 While a law student, she served as a member of the George Mason University Law Review and published an article in the University of Baltimore Intellectual Property Law Journal related to legislation that limits liability for infringement of medical method patents.

 Courtenay graduated from the University of Virginia with a B.S. in chemistry, with distinction, in 1988 and was elected to Phi Beta Kappa.
 In 1988, Courtenay received an award for outstanding achievement in chemistry from the Virginia Section of the American Chemical Society.